indigotree/www-bagnallcentre-com/content/whats-on/lifestyle-and-diabetes-how-closely-are-they-related.md

 Dr Reinhard Kowalski - Consultant Clinical Psychologist and Psychotherapist, author, mindfulness and meditation teacher, energy psychologist.

-Dr Aryan Tavakkoli - Founder of Quantum Clinic, a progressive medical clinic offering a Functional Medicine and Integrative Medicine approach to chronic disease.
+Dr Aryan Tavakkoli - Consultant Physician and Founder of Quantum Clinic, a progressive medical clinic offering a Functional Medicine and Integrative Medicine approach to chronic disease.

 **RCGP accreditation is in process. **